 Seals are one of the most adorable sea creatures.
 With their puppy-like features and behaviors, they are rightfully named "sea dogs."

-These seemingly harmless creatures are one of the top marine predators.
+These seemingly harmless creatures are among the top marine predators.
 They possess remarkable hunting capabilities.
 The Leopard Seal, in particular, is an apex predator in the Antarctic that eats fish, penguins, and other seals.

 Other interesting facts about seals are their swimming and diving abilities.
 Elephant Seals are skilled divers capable of going as deep as 1,500 feet in length and staying submerged for long periods.